aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/imailmergedatasource/_index.md

 Aspose.Words uses this name to match against the mail merge region name specified in the template document.
 The comparison between the data source name and the mail merge region name is not case sensitive.

-**Returns:**
-java.lang.String - The name of the data source.
-Empty string if the data source has no name.

  **Examples:**

 Performs mail merge from a custom data source.